Guiding Kids through Friendship Problems

 In Star Wars – The Empire Strikes Back, Luke Skywalker needed help to become a Jedi Knight.
 He needed someone to provide guidance and knowledge so he could learn to use The Force wisely and effectively.

 That’s where Yoda came in.
-By allowing Luke to work through challenges, Luke gained important skills, confidence and eventually independence.
+By allowing Luke to work through challenges, Luke gained important skills, confidence, and eventually independence.
 Yoda’s wisdom and grounded support brought out the Knight within Luke.

 Controlling the Instinct to Fix Friendship Problems

 As parents, it’s extremely hard to see our kids struggle.
 We want to alleviate their pain and solve problems, so we jump right in and offer quick solutions.
 But often, our efforts only make US feel better.
-And we miss the opportunity to help our kids navigate their emotions, feel heard and develop healthy relational skills.
+And we miss the opportunity to help our kids navigate their emotions, feel heard, and develop relational skills.

 Photo of Yoda figurine

-Steps to Guide Kids Through Friendship Struggles – the Yoda Way
+Steps to Guide Kids Through Friendship Struggles

 1. Listen hard and empathize.